MicrosoftDocs/memdocs/sccm/osd/get-started/manage-drivers.md

 ### <a name="BKMK_ModifyDriverPackage"></a> Manage device drivers in a driver package

 Use the following procedures to modify driver packages and boot images.
-To add or remove device drivers, locate the drivers in the **Drivers** node, and then edit the packages or boot images with which the selected drivers are associated.
+To add or remove a driver, first locate it in the **Drivers** node.
+Then edit the packages or boot images with which the selected driver is associated.

 1. In the Configuration Manager console, go to the **Software Library** workspace.
 Expand **Operating Systems**, and then select the **Drivers** node.